Celbridge: Historic buildings and places

-Celbridge Main Street
+Main Street

 The development of the Main Street commenced with the building of Kildrought House by Joseph Rotheny in 1720 for Robert Baillie, a Dublin upholsterer who was William Conolly's greatest prospect as an improving tenant.
 A large extension, which included a malt house, was added after Baillie sold in 1749.
 Kildrought house became home to John Begnall's Academy after 1782.
-Among the attendees were the sons of Col George Napier, George, Charles, William and Henry, later to be collectively known as "Wellington's Colonels, " and their younger brother Richard Napier, and John Jebb (1775–1833), later Church of Ireland bishop of Limerick, Ardfert, and Aghadoe.
+Among the attendees were the sons of Col George Napier, George, Charles, William and Henry, later to be collectively known as "Wellington's Colonels," and their younger brother Richard Napier, and John Jebb (1775–1833), later Church of Ireland bishop of Limerick, Ardfert, and Aghadoe.
 Jeremiah Haughton, owner of the Mill lived there after 1818.
 For a time in the early 19th century, Kildrought House had a cholera hospital attached to it and served as the local police barracks from 1831 to 1841 when the barrack moved to the site of the current Michaelangelo's restaurant.
 After 1861 it was leased by Richard Maunsell of Oakley Park.
 Next door is the courthouse where the local petty sessions took place every fourth week.
 It later became home of Lloyd Christian, athletics pioneer and colleague of Michael Cusack in the hurling revival of the 1880s.